Ring Road with a Camper van in Iceland

 Distance between Keflavik and Þingvellir is about 100 kilometers.

-Þingvellir National Park is one of the most famous historical sites in Iceland and was included in the UNESCO World Heritage list in 2004. Þingvellir’s wide national park surroundings are filled with dramatic rocky landmarks, thrilled lakes and spectacular ridges.
+Þingvellir National Park is one of the most famous historical sites in Iceland and was included in the UNESCO World Heritage list in 2004. Þingvellir’s wide national park surroundings are filled with dramatic rocky landmarks, thrilling lakes and spectacular ridges.
 The sceneries cover waterfalls, hot springs and, a little further in the east, volcanoes.

 For the ones traveling during the wintertime: two campsites are kept open, and these are called Leirar Campground and Vatnskot.
 The parking lots are comfortable, which makes it possible for campervans to stop the vehicle for a moment and visit the local shops, and world’s famous landmarks.